net-lisias-ksph/DeepFreeze/Config-File-Settings.md

 * DFwindowPosX, DFwindowPosY - the X,Y position of the DeepFreezer GUI window.
 Last position of the GUI is updated and saved here.
 * CFwindowPosX, CFwindowPosY - the X,Y position of the DeepFreezer GUI Settings window.
 Last position of the GUI is updated and saved here.
 * ECreqdForFreezer - set to True or False (Default).
 If True will require x units of Electrical Charge (x = value in FrzChargeRequired in part cfg file, default is10) per kerbal per minute to monitor their life support systems.
-If the vessel they are on runs our of EC the frozen kerbals will start dying.
+If the vessel they are on runs our of EC the frozen kerbals will start dying or be emergency thawed depending on the next setting.
+* EC/Temp Fatal option - If this is set to ON running out of EC or over heating will be fatal for frozen kerbals if you have ECreqdForFreeze or RegTempReqd are ON.
+If this is set to OFF kerbals will be emergency thawed when EC runs out or the part becomes too hot and become comatose for a period of time set by the next setting.
+* comatoseTime - The amount of time a kerbal becomes comatose if EC/Temp fatal option is OFF in SECONDS.
 * UseAppLauncher - set to True (Default) or False.
 If True uses the stock KSP Application Launcher icons for the DeepFreeze GUI.
 If False will use Toolbar by blizzy (must be installed).
 debugging - Set to True or False (Default).
 If true spams the KSP Log with debug messages. (leave false)
 * AutoRecoverFznKerbals - Set to True (Default) or False.
 If True (Default) frozen kerbals will be thawed on vessel recovery automatically (for a cost, see next field).
 If False you have to thaw kerbals manually using the DeepFreeze GUI (for a cost, see next field).